TheSkeward/fletcher/permissions.md

 ## Manage Messages

+Spoilers are autoremoved using this permission.
+Also, if the bot is in `snappy` mode, then commands get removed in a few other places including teleports.
-Lets it delete webhook messages which is important if the Discord-Discord sync gets used, if not there's no need for it.
+Lets it delete webhook messages which is vital if the Discord-Discord sync gets used.

 ## Manage Emojis